 What Are The Actual Customers Saying?

-A quick look at the reviews from those who have tried this product show that it is quite effective at treating snoring and is a great alternative to bulky mouthpieces that take up a lot of room in the mouth.
+A quick look at the reviews from those who have tried this product shows that it is quite effective at treating snoring and is a great alternative to bulky mouthpieces that take up a lot of room in the mouth.
 Until recently, the MAD was the industry standard and there are many cases where people tried several different devices with failure before discovering the GMSS.
 While it’s not the most fashionable solution, it delivers as promised and helps to control snoring.
 Several reviewers have been using this TSD for over a year now without the need for replacement.
-The manufacturer does however suggest replacement every 12 months or so.
+The manufacturer does, however, suggest replacement every 12 months or so.

 Quite a few denture wearers report having ordered this mouthpiece and had great results.
 It is one of the few stop snoring devices that can be used by those who wear dentures.